Pan

 thingiverse

-Part of the Ty Harness "Back to the workshop" series.
-Mathematics for the shop-floor worker.
-Dedicated to all men and women who have broke their backs with little or no reward or recognition and perhaps haven't realised they're solving just as complex problems on the fly as those overpaid "glory boy desk flying" engineers in the office.
-Late in your working life you may find yourself back on the shop-floor by choice or by necessity and you and your fellow workers will have to solve problems on the fly.
-Very often rules of thumb or a quick bench chalk drawing are the only tools you have to hand but some of you may be interested on how to use mathematics to help next time.
-Ask the boss and they'll think you're useless.
-Get it wrong and you'll get all the sh*t jobs from then on.
-The shop-floor worker is never rewarded or slapped on the back for solving a problem.
-Here's one such problem I encountered a couple of weeks ago.
-A simple sloping side pan with specified overall dims and length of the slope.
-OK I cut a couple of test strips and used my best judgement with the corner notch - it was near enough for a 1 off.
+Part of the Ty Harness "Back to the workshop" series, mathematics for the shop-floor worker.
+Dedicated to all men and women who have broken their backs with little or no reward or recognition, perhaps unaware they're solving complex problems on the fly just like overpaid engineers in the office.
+Late in your working life, you may find yourself back on the shop-floor by choice or necessity.
+You and fellow workers will solve problems quickly using rules of thumb or a quick chalk drawing, but some may be interested in using mathematics to help next time.
+Ask the boss, they'll think you're useless.
+Get it wrong, all sh*t jobs from then on.
+The shop-floor worker is never rewarded for solving a problem, nor slapped on the back.
+Here's one such problem I encountered a couple of weeks ago: A simple sloping side pan with specified overall dims and length of the slope.
+Cut test strips, used best judgment with corner notch - near enough for a 1-off.
 Rectangular pans and trays made from flat sheet material.
 Why make a tray with sloping sides?
-Stackable and you can sweep them out.
-Please note the dt factor allows you to create outside corner prep for welds.
-But if you want "water tight" corners for 3D printing then set dt = 0 in the scad file.
+Stackable, sweep them out easily.
+Please note dt factor allows creating outside corner prep for welds.
+Set dt = 0 in the scad file for "water tight" corners for 3D printing.

 Download Model from thingiverse